 The IPE should not reflect specific rates but should refer to them as "will pay amounts per policy."

-For more information on IPE and IPE amendments, refer to VRSM B-500: Individualized Plan for Employment.
+For more information on IPE and IPE amendments, refer to VRSM B-500: Individualized Plan for Employment and Post-Employment.
 For more information about previous rates, refer to the VR Services Manual List of Revisions.

 …